CitrineInformatics/gemd-docs/docs/glossary.md

 A recorded measurement of a property.

 ### Measurement Object
-GEMD data object that describes an operation to measure or characterize properties of a material
+A data object used to describe an operation that measures or characterizes properties of a material.

 ### Nominal Real Value
 A value type in which the value is recorded as a specific number, with no information about the uncertainty of that number.

 ### Object Template
-Object Templates define a domain concept, such as baking in a standard residential oven or a taste test.
+Object Templates define a domain concept.
 They contain collections of Attribute Templates that together constrain the values of an object's associated attributes to valid ranges.
-They also define a canonical name, a description, and can be tagged.

 ### Parameter Attribute
 Describes the settings of a tool in a process or measurement object.
 Parameters are non-environmental variables (typically specified and controlled) that may affect a process or measurement, such as oven dial temperature position for a kiln firing, or magnification for a measurement taken with a SEM.